darthspoosky/studio_prep/src/ai/knowledge/upsc-mains-syllabus.md

 - Security & Intelligence Agencies – IB.
 R&WA, etc.

 ### **Paper-V: General Studies–IV** (Ethics, Integrity and Aptitude)

+- **Attitude and approach to issues relating to integrity, probity in public life and problem solving approach to various issues and conflicts faced in dealing with society.** (Case study approach may be used).
+- **Ethics and Human Interface:** Essence, Determinants and Consequences of Ethics in Human Actions; Dimensions of Ethics; Ethics in Private and Public Relationships.
+Human Values - Lessons from the Lives and Teachings of Great Leaders, Reformers and Administrators; Role of Family Society and Educational Institutions in Inculcating Values.
+- **Attitude:** Content, Structure, Function; its Influence and Relation with Thought and Behaviour; Moral and Political Attitudes; Social Influence and Persuasion.
+- **Aptitude and Foundational Values for Civil Service:** Integrity, Impartiality and Non-partisanship, Objectivity, Dedication to Public Service, Empathy, Tolerance and Compassion towards the weaker-sections.
+- **Emotional Intelligence:** Concepts, and their Utilities and Application in Administration and Governance.
+- **Contributions of Moral Thinkers and Philosophers from India and World.**
+- **Public/Civil Service Values and Ethics in Public Administration:** Status and Problems; Ethical Concerns and Dilemmas in Government and Private Institutions; Laws, Rules, Regulations and Conscience as Sources of Ethical Guidance; Accountability and Ethical Governance; Strengthening of Ethical and Moral Values in Governance; Ethical Issues in International Relations and Funding; Corporate Governance.
+- **Probity in Governance:** Concept of Public Service; Philosophical Basis of Governance and Probity; Information Sharing and Transparency in Government, Right to Information, Codes of Ethics, Codes of Conduct, Citizen’s Charters, Work Culture, Quality of Service Delivery, Utilization of Public Funds, Challenges of Corruption.
+- **Case Studies on above issues.**

 ### **Paper-VI & VII: Optional Subject Papers I & II**